Jesus Christ is the light of the world (echo)

 Paul Vasile wrote this song in December of 2015 at St. Lydia's Lutheran Church, and it's sweeping melody often elicits lush harmony when invited.

-To lead it, sing through it once or twice.
+To lead it, sing through it once or twice, perhaps reinforcing the shape of the melody with your hand.
 It's easy enough that folks will start singing with you quickly.
-Encourage harmony and add leader part once the song is set.
+Encourage harmony and add the leader part once the group is confident.

 This song is originally from Ghana, and the version we've sung at many MMC events is from a setting by Marty Haugen and Marc Anderson.
 You can find the sheet music and a recording of the song at GIA Music.

-Sheet music available in the "Our Roots are In You" collection at PsalmImmersion.com.
+Sheet music for the song is available in the "Our Roots are In You" collection on the PsalmImmersion website.

 O God, our home and help,

-Sheet music available in the "Our Roots are In You" collection at PsalmImmersion.com.
+Sheet music is available in the "Our Roots are In You" collection at PsalmImmersion.com.

 To be faithful with who I am